I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Automatically Detecting Spying Extensions

 \subsection{In-the-Wild Detection of Spying Extensions}

 To discover new spying extensions from rest of the extensions on Chrome Web Store, we use our trained model to conduct an in-the-wild detection of spying extensions.
+We apply our RNN classifier to 42,110 extensions on Chrome-Store.
 Our RNN model marks 90 extensions as spying.
 A manual investigation and verification confirms 65 extensions to be spying.
 Here we give details about these 90 extensions marked as spying --

 \subsubsectitle{Extensions confirmed to be spying: } Manual verification confirms 65 out of 90 extensions to be actually spying.
-We found all of the spying extensions sending browsing history to external URLs, when such an operation was not needed for their functionality.
-The newly discovered 65 spying extensions had a user base of 4.2 million and 4 of them were taken down after our analysis.
-Table~\ref{tab:falsepos} gives details of a sample of these newly found spying extensions which are most popular on Chrome Web Store.
+We found all the spying extensions sending browsing history to external URLs, when such an operation was not needed for their functionality.
+These 65 spying extensions had a user base of 4.2 million and 4 of them were taken down after our analysis.
+Table~\ref{tab:falsepos} gives details of a sample of these newly found spying extensions which are most popular.

+We suspect that there are more spying extensions in the Chrome Store.
+We could potentially identify more extensions by increasing the size of our ground-truth dataset (currently only 207 spying extensions).
+Neural networks become more effective with a larger training dataset.
+Unlike Google, we do not have resources to build ground-truth at scale based on our manual scheme.
+In fact, prior work by Google (Jagpal \textit{et al}) showed that their recall increased from 77\% to 91\% by adding newly discovered malicious extensions (identified over a 2 week period) into the training set~\cite{jagpal2015trends}.

+\subsubsectitle{Unverified: } Among the remaining 25 extensions, we were unable to confirm spying or benign behavior for 5 extensions.
+The data transmitted by these 5 extensions was highly obfuscated, and we were unable to decode the network requests.

-\subsubsectitle{Benign but marked as spying: } Out of the remaining 25 extensions predicted as spying by our model, we verified 20 extensions to be benign.
-These 20 extensions were accessing and sending user information to remote server, but such an operation was needed for the functionality of the extension.
+\subsubsectitle{Benign but marked as spying: } We verify the remaining 20 extensions to be benign.
+These extensions were accessing and sending user information to remote servers, but such an operation was needed for the functionality of the extension.
+It is also important to note that our False Positive Rate is extremely low since we only find 20 false positives after testing on 42k extensions.

-\subsubsectitle{Unverified: } We were not able to confirm whether the remaining 5 extensions are indeed spying.
-The data transmitted by these 5 extensions was highly obfuscated and we were unable to decode the network requests.

 Overall, our in-the-wild experiment shows that we are able to catch several new spying extensions using a limited training dataset.
 The operator can further boost the performance of the model by adding new training samples from newly found spying extensions.